ta-data-lis/Project-Week-2-Lisbon/Readme.md

 - Administration
 - Economics & business

-You have to choose one of them!
-We will cover all of them.

 Possible datasets you can use are suggested in `Dataset` section below.

 For additional datasets you can also check [Open Data Berlin](http://odis-berlin.de/) website and the [Lisboa Aberta](http://lisboaaberta.cm-lisboa.pt/index.php/pt/) website.